Architecture — Planning and Building in Existing Contexts

 Further information on admission requirements and application can be found here.

-Examination regulations (POs) define the basic structures of a degree program (e.g. admission requirements and content to be studied).
-Students are automatically subject to the current version of a PO when they enrol for their first semester.
-This means that even if the PO changes during the course of study, the original version according to which you enrolled is still valid (provided this PO does not expire).
+Examination Regulations (known in German as Prüfungsordnungen, or PO) define the basic structures of a degree program (including admission requirements and curriculum).
+Students are automatically subject to the current version of the PO when they enroll for their first semester.
+Even if new PO are issued during your studies, you will still be subject to the rules of the original version according to which you enrolled (presuming the PO have not otherwise been revoked).

-The respective study plan represents the recommended exemplary course of study in the individual subjects and is part of a PO.
+Each degree plan represents the recommended ideal course of study for a given subject and is a constituent part of any PO.

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-Good reasons for studying Architecture Planning and Building in Existing Contexts at the University of Siegen
+Why choose Architecture — Planning and Building in Existing Contexts at the University of Siegen?

 - interdisciplinary work